erwa/notes/hive/debug.md

 # hive --debug
 # --debug must come before any other options

 # Set breakpoint in Eclipse.
+(Similar thing in IntelliJ.)
 # Run -> Debug Configurations -> Remote Java Application -> localhost:8000
 # Can debug from monolithic Hive Eclipse project (rather than the bajillion individual projects)